aruparc/CloudBasedListApp/README.md

 Users can create new accounts, login with existing accounts, write new posts, and view all posts ever written.
 All user data and post data is stored on Firebase.

+Feel free to browse the design for this project: https://aruparc.github.io/post.html